What Is The Basic Role Of Co2 In Photosynthesis

 What Is the Basic Role of CO₂ in Photosynthesis?

 Photosynthesis is one of nature’s most vital processes, enabling plants, algae, and some bacteria to convert light energy into chemical energy.
-At the heart of this process lies carbon dioxide (CO₂), a simple molecule that plays a important role in sustaining life on Earth.
+At the heart of this process lies carbon dioxide (CO₂), a simple molecule that plays a critical role in sustaining life on Earth.
 But what exactly does CO₂ do in photosynthesis?
 This article explores the fundamental role of CO₂ in this biological marvel, breaking down its involvement in the chemical reactions, its importance in the ecosystem, and the factors influencing its availability.

 The Calvin Cycle: Where CO₂ Becomes Life